Birthday: September 12, 1981

-Jennifer Hudson signed her first recording contract in 2002, with a record label named Righteous Records.
+Jennifer Hudson signed her first recording contract in 2002 with a record label named ‘Righteous Records.’
 She had a five-year contract.
-However, she was released from it because she had to appear on ‘American Idol’ in 2004.
+However, she was released from it as she had to appear on ‘American Idol’ in 2004.

-After defeating hundreds of other contenders, she earned her first role in films, in the movie ‘Dreamgirls’ in 2006.
-Her fantastic and unforgettable performance in the role of Effie White won her several awards, including an Oscar for best supporting actress.
+After surpassing hundreds of other contenders, she landed her first film role in ‘Dreamgirls’ in 2006.
+Her fantastic performance as ‘Effie White’ won her several awards, including an ‘Oscar’ for ‘Best Supporting Actress.

 �In 2008, she also released her debut studio album, which was named after herself.
-It turned out to be a huge hit, and debuted at No. 2 on the US Billboard 200.
-Having sold 217,000 copies within the first week itself, it also earned her several awards such as the NAACP Image Award for Outstanding New Artist.
+It turned out to be a huge hit, and debuted at No. 2 on the ‘US Billboard 200.’
+Selling 217,000 copies within the first week itself, it earned her several awards, such as the ‘NAACP Image Award’ for ‘Outstanding New Artist.’

-Jennifer Hudson continued appearing in several movies such as ‘The Secret Life of Bees’ (2008), ‘Winged Creatures’ (2008), ‘Black Nativity’ (2013), and ‘Lullaby’ (2014).
+Jennifer Hudson continued appearing in several movies, such as ‘The Secret Life of Bees’ (2008), ‘Winged Creatures’ (2008), ‘Black Nativity’ (2013), and ‘Lullaby’ (2014).

-Her second album ‘I Remember Me’ was released on 22 March 2011.
-Like her first album, it also turned out to be a success, debuting at No. 2 on the US Billboard 200.
-It also sold 165,000 copies in its first week itself, and earned mostly positive reviews.
+Her second album ‘I Remember Me’ released on 22 March 2011.
+Like her first album, it also turned out to be a success, debuting at No. 2 on the ‘US Billboard 200.’
+It sold 165,000 copies in its first week itself, and earned mostly positive reviews.

-�In 2014, she released her third album ‘JHUD’ on which she had worked with several songwriters and producers.
-It debuted at No. 2 on the US Top R&B/Hip-Hop Albums chart, and sold 165,000 copies within the first week.
-It was reviewed mostly positively by critics.
+�In 2014, she released her third album ‘JHUD’ for which she had worked with several songwriters and producers.
+It debuted at No. 2 on the ‘US Top R&B/Hip-Hop Albums’ chart, and sold 165,000 copies within the first week.
+It received mostly positive reviews from the critics.

-One of her recent appearances was in the 2015 movie ‘Chi-Raq’, which was directed and produced by Spike Lee.
-It was a commercial success, and received positive reviews from critics as well.
-It also earned Hudson a nomination for the 47th NAACP Image Awards for Outstanding Actress in a Motion Picture.
+She then appeared in the 2015 movie ‘Chi-Raq,’ which was directed and produced by Spike Lee.
+It was a commercial success, and received positive reviews from critics.
+It also earned Hudson a nomination at the 47th ‘NAACP Image Awards’ for ‘Outstanding Actress in a Motion Picture.’